We have several teams working on different multidisciplinary projects at any given time. See below for which projects we are currently working on!

 Our goal is create a vulnerability index and map of Puerto Rico when a hurricane strikes for first responders and aid agencies to use.
 We are communicating with Puerto Rican public health officials to develop our vulnerability index.
 We have finished our data collection are calculating our index in order to pursue publishing.
 We are not accepting new members.
 Stay tuned for our project report.

-Our goal is to help the non-native English speakers that Clarkston Community Health Center serves to understand their prescribed medications through iconography.
+Our goal is to help the non-native English speakers that Clarkston Community Health Center and other clinics serve to understand their prescribed medications through iconography.
 We have done this by creating pill cards that we are now in the process of converting into an app.
 Check out our project summary.

 Beverly School of Kenya

 Our goal is to execute environmental projects with the Beverly School of Kenya, in order to meet the requests of the executive director and president to engage and inspire students in the STEM field.
 An example of one of our projects is the greenhouse we built out of plastic bottles.
 Check out our project summary.